comprehensive, multidisciplinary care for patients with type 1 and type 2 diabetes

-The diabetes team is led by our endocrinologists and also includes nurses and dietitians, a social worker and a psychologist.
+The diabetes team is led by our endocrinologists, and includes nurses, dietitians, a social worker and a psychologist.
 They take a personal approach with patients and families, always making time to provide education and support.
-The team includes nurses who are certified diabetes educators, which means they have undergone intensive training to teach people with diabetes how to manage their condition.
+The team includes nurses who are certified diabetes educators.
+This means they have gone through intensive training to teach people with diabetes how to manage their condition.
+Our program is recognized by the American Diabetes Association, showing our passion and commitment to providing high quality education.

 Our goal is to help children take responsibility for managing their health.
 We work with families to create a personalized care plan and review it regularly as the child’s needs change.
 Our team cares for patients as they transition into adulthood, usually around the age of 22.